• Skip to primary navigation

 • 1/4 tsp Salt

-• 1 C Macadamia Nuts roughly chopped (4 oz)
+• 1 cup (115 grams) Raw Macadamia Nuts roughly chopped

-• 3 C Unsweetened Shredded Coconut 8 1/2 oz
+• 3 cups (240 grams) Unsweetened Shredded Coconut

 Instructions

-• Sift together the all purpose, whole wheat and almond flours together with the baking soda, salt and cornstarch.
+• In a medium bowl, whisk together the all purpose, white whole wheat and almond flours together with the baking soda, salt and cornstarch.
 Set aside.

 • With the paddle attachment on a stand mixer, beat the butter, sugar and vanilla until smooth about 2 minutes on medium speed.

-• Drop one egg into the butter mixture and mix until just incorporated.
+• Crack one whole egg into the butter mixture and mix until just incorporated.
 Scrape the bowl down.
-Drop the second egg in and mix just until incorporated.
-Add the flour mixture in two separate batches, pulsing the flour in and scraping the bowl down after each batch of flour is mixed in.
-Mix just until incorporated.
+Crack the second whole egg into the mixture and mix just until incorporated.
+Drop the egg yolk into the batter.
+Add the flour mixture all at once, pulsing first, then mixing the flour in on medium speed until no white streaks remain.
+Do not overmix.

-• Add the nuts, chocolate chips and shredded coconut, pulsing to incorporate first, then mixing on low speed until the ingredients are evenly distributed throughout the dough.
+• To the batter, add the macadamia nuts, chocolate chips and shredded coconut.
+Pulse the mixer to incorporate the ingredients, then mix on low speed until the ingredients are evenly distributed throughout the dough.
+The dough will be thick and stiff.

 Notes

-*For a smaller cookie, use a small cookie scoop (#50) and bake for about 13-15 minutes or until golden on top and lightly brown on the bottom.
+**For a Smaller Cookie, use a small cookie scoop (#50, about 1 tablespoon) and bake for about 10-12 minutes or until golden on top and lightly brown on the bottom.

-To freeze cookies, place fresh cookies on a sheet pan.
-Place the sheet pan in the freezer.
-Freeze for 1 hour, remove and place in plastic bag.
+To Freeze Baked Cookies, place cookies on a parchment-lined sheet pan.
+Transfer the sheet pan to the freezer.
+Freeze for 1 hour, remove and place the frozen cookies in a freezer bag.
 Seal tightly and place back in freezer.
-To bake, thaw cookies for 45 minutes and bake as indicated in recipe.
+Thaw at room temperature.

 Nutrition is provided as a courtesy and is an estimate.
 If this information is important to you, please have it verified independently.